mongodb/docs-realm/docs-release-notes.md

 - Model Data/Data Types
-  - Counters: Create page to document the addition of the Counter class and data type to the Node.js SDK and updated the Table of Contents to reflect the addition.
+  - Counters: Create page to document the addition of the Counter class and data type to the Node.js SDK and update the Table of Contents to reflect the addition.
   - Field Types: Add counter as a supported data type.

 # July 12, 2024